How To Stop Dachshund Behavior Problems

 They need to get outside and move, just as much as you do.

-2. Training:
+2. One-on-One Training:

-3. Get Help:
+3. Professional Help:

-Cover Yourself: If your dachshund is known for Biting, consult your vet and keep them away from children.
+Cover Yourself: If your Dachshund is known for biting, consult your vet and keep them away from children.
 Post signs on your property to warn visitors about any potential dangers when they enter your home or yard.

-Bonus Tip: Get Them Fixed!
+Bonus Tip:

 Many of the unwanted behaviors listed above are caused by doxie hormones and can be reduced or even eliminated by getting your Dachshund dog spayed or neutered.
 But, it is recommended to wait until a certain age to prevent serious health risks and developmental issues.